48Club/bnb-48-inscription/nft-op-command.md

 Pick an available art from collection and mint it into an NFT as a whitelisted wallet.
 If no whitelisted provided for this collection, all wallets are treated as whitelisted.
 If `from` wallet is not whitelisted, this operation fails.
-If there is a non-zero forge price, it should be deducted from sender's wallet, otherwise fails.
-Notice that this price directly goes to owner, and not refundable.

 Each whitelist is entitled to forge one NFT in this collection lifetime, the second attempt will fail.
 Indexer should keep an forge history to make sure this rule works.